dylanlangston/langston-wedding.com/README.md

 - **Gift Registry 🎁:** Links to gift registry services.
 - **Post-Wedding 🎉:** Thank you message, photo gallery, and video links.
 - **Chatbot 🤖:** An AI-powered chatbot (using Azure OpenAI) to answer guest questions about various aspects of the wedding.

-*Mantra: The tendecy towards perfectionism underminds attempts to do good design.*

 ## Implementation Details ⚙️